 - Hybrid seeds are the outcome of systematic human intervention in a natural process.
 Not all hybrid seeds are genetically modified as hybridity could be achieved either by 1) using natural, low-tech methods in controlled environments, and 2) using complex, high-tech methods involving gene splicing in highly controlled environments.
 So the question of whether a hybrid plant is organic or not depends on the method used for hybridization of its seeds.
 Because of the cost of interventions in creating hybrid seeds they tend to be more expensive, but they are also easier to germinate, more resistant to disease, and more bountiful in production.

 - All things being equal, organic and naturally saved seeds of local varieties are the best way to go.
 We need to grow, appreciate and enhance the variety in Nature’s bounty – not be part of the problem through our unthinking demands for standardized produce.
-The multitudinous natural varieties between so many species are dying because our “convenience cooking” only favors a few.
+The multitudinous natural varieties between so many species are dying because our weakness for convenience cooking favors only a few standard veggies.
 We also need to stop aping the West in our veggie choices.
-Why get so worked up about growing broccoli when good old bhindi comes up with no fuss at all?!……Local varieties are natural outcomes that have survived centuries, and thus they tend to be hardier.
-And by growing veggies organically from seed you make fewer demands on the planet, and leave behind no chemical debris – in human, plant or environmental systems.
+Why get so excited about growing broccoli and splurge on pest control when good old bhindi comes up with hardly any fuss at all?……Local varieties like bhindi have survived in local conditions for centuries, and thus they tend to be hardier.
+And by growing such veggies organically from seed, and hopefully sharing seed with your friends, you make fewer demands on the planet, and leave behind no chemical debris.

 THE PLOT TURNS MURKIER: MORE DOPE ON SPECIFIC SEEDS….